 Week 7 – Create Relevant Content

-As a movie marketer, creating relevant content is essential for attracting visitors to your movie website.
+When it comes to movie marketing, creating relevant content is essential for attracting visitors to your movie website.
 It is at this point when most filmmakers start to feel overwhelmed, thinking they need to focus on busting out a gazillion blog articles.

 While writing keyword specific, relevant content is a useful way to attract visitors, writing is not the only way to create content.
 Internet content can be created and delivered as audio, video and text.
 Since each prospective viewer has preferred modality, your goal is to create a content strategy that incorporates all three.